Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Is Bing PPC Right For Your Real Estate Investing Business?

-It sure can help you tap into new leads you’d never otherwise reach on Google.
-That’s a for sure.
+It can help you tap into new leads you’d never otherwise reach on Google.
+That’s for sure.

 If just maybe… especially if you need to start on a smaller budget to test the waters.

-Yes, Google AdWords is still the “empire” when it comes to paid search, with most of the market share.
+Yes, Google Ads is still the “empire” for paid search, with most of the market share.
 For that reason, Bing Ads is often an afterthought that doesn’t get much attention.
-But Bing has some unique capabilities that most folks are not taking advantage of.
-If you optimize for these Bing Ads only features, you’re sure to significantly increase performance.
+But Bing has some unique capabilities that most folks do not use.
+If you optimize for these Bing Ads only features, you’re sure to increase performance significantly.

-There isn’t a right or wrong answer to advertising on AdWords vs. Bing Ads.
+There isn’t a right or wrong answer to advertising on Google Ads vs. Bing Ads.

 You’ll see, in time, which performs better for your market and budget.